Tamie13/Red-Team-Summary-of-Operations/README.md

     -  Port 139/TCP Open netbios-ssn
     -  Port 445/TCP Open netbios-ssn

-## LIST OF EXPLOITS AND VULNERABILITIES (CVE's and ratings provided when possible)
+## List Of Critical Vulnerabilities (CVE's and ratings provided when possible)

-**Vulnerability / Exploit One:**
+**Vulnerability One**

-  -  **Exploit** WordPress User Enumeration Scan:  wpscan --url http://192.168.1.110/wordpress --enumerate u
+  -  **Command Used** WordPress User Enumeration Scan:  wpscan --url http://192.168.1.110/wordpress --enumerate u

   -  **Vulnerability** CVE-2017-5487:  Scan enumerates user names and other possibly vulnerable paths and files.

   -  **Rating** Base Score: 5.3 Medium

+As can be seen below the scan was successful in enumerating valid usernames of **Steven & Michael**

 (Click On Image/s To Open In Expanded View)